dotnet/BenchmarkDotNet/docs/articles/guides/nuget.md

 * `BenchmarkDotNet.Annotations`: Basic BenchmarkDotNet annotations for your benchmarks.
 * `BenchmarkDotNet.Diagnostics.Windows`: an additional optional package that provides a set of Windows diagnosers.
 * `BenchmarkDotNet.Diagnostics.dotTrace`: an additional optional package that provides DotTraceDiagnoser.
+* `BenchmarkDotNet.Diagnostics.dotMemory`: an additional optional package that provides DotMemoryDiagnoser.
 * `BenchmarkDotNet.Templates`: Templates for BenchmarkDotNet.

 You might find other NuGet packages that start with `BenchmarkDotNet` name, but they are internal BDN packages that should not be installed manually.
 All that matters are the three packages mentioned above.